 Getting an Appraisal: 5 Easy Steps

 Whether you’re selling your home to buy a new one or refinancing to stay at your current address, you’re almost guaranteed to need an appraisal.
+Wondering what the home appraisal process looks like?
 Here’s how to get your house appraised, from start to finish.

 1. Research and Choose Your Appraiser